dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 - make a function called 'chooseRandomTeam'.
 It should take an array of strings and return a string.

 -   make a 'createPlayer' function .
-It should take a string (name), and returns the following object with a random team assigned:
+It should take a string (name of player), and returns the following object with a random team assigned and a random id:
 ```js
 {
   id: 'random id from the generateId function